onamkrverma/Movielogy/README.md

 # Movielogy

 Movielogy is An awesome movie details website made using javaScript and TMDB API
-With this website users can see currently trending movies and get all relevent details/information about that movie
+With this website users can see currently trending movies and get all relevant details/information about that movie

 # Features of Movielogy